OBJECTIVE OF RUMMIKUB: Get rid of all the tiles on your rack by organizing them into runs and groups OR have as few points in your hand as possible.

 Groups are formed with 3 or 4 tiles of the same number but different colors.

-Runs are formed with 3 or more numbers in sequence of the same color.
+Runs are formed with 3 or more numbers in a sequence of the same color.

-Tiles can only be counted in one combination and are not permitted to exist in multiple groups or runs.
+Tiles can only be counted in one combination and cannot be used in multiple groups or runs.

 PLAYING THE GAME

-A player’s turn consists of either drawing a tile or melding 1 or more tiles from the rack by putting them on the table, face-up.
+A player’s turn consists of either drawing a tile or adding 1 or more tiles from the rack by putting them on the table face-up.

 If you are unable to meld tiles to your own or any opponents combinations you must draw a tile from the pool.
 Your turn is over and play passes the next player.
 On your turn, you must draw tiles until you are able to play.
 You may not play a tile directly after drawing it.

-Combinations with Jokers may have additions but can not have tiles moved and rearranged from it (or with it).
+Any player can add to existing combinations with Jokers, but you can not move or rearrange the tiles from a joker combination.
 Players may, however, replace Jokers with the tile it is supposed to represent if they have it in hand.
-The Joker does not return to the player’s hand for later use but must be used immediately and re-melded.
+When replacing the joker tile with the missing tile, the Joker does not return to the player’s hand for later use but must be used immediately and re-melded to create another combination.
 In groups of equal tiles, the Joker may be represented by any color tile.
 For example, in a group of #3 red, #3 black, and a joker, the joker may be substituted with either #3 orange or #3 blue.

-The first player to play all their tiles wins the game.
+The first player to play all their tiles wins the game and ends the game with a score of 0.
 All other players sum the total of their remaining tiles on their rack – jokers count for 30 points.
-Losers score minus the total value of their tiles and winners score plus the total value of the loser’s tiles.
+The players are then ranked by the amount of points they have, with the lower number of points being the best.

-If the pool of tiles runs dry before anyone plays all their tiles and no one has won the gameplay ends once players are unable or unwilling to play their remaining tiles.
-The player with the lowest tile total is the winner.
-The difference between the winner’s total score and a losers is subtracted from the loser’s score.
+If the pool of tiles runs dry before any players run out of tiles, play continues until no player is able to play anymore tiles.
+In this case, the player with the lowest tile total is the winner.
+The difference between the winner’s total score and a loser’s is subtracted from the loser’s score.
 The difference is added to the winner’s score for each loser.

 - Play can move clockwise or counter-clockwise.